socialists-space/documents/Bylaws.md

 A three-person Nominations Committee shall be established at least one month prior to every election by vote of a Regular Meeting.
 It shall solicit and receive nominations for the positions to be elected.

 ### Section 2.
 Nominations Process.
 Nominations for Local Chapter officers and delegates to the National Convention shall be opened at least 31 days before an election.
-The call for nominations shall be announced to all Chapter members in good standing as soon as nominations are open.
+The call for nominations shall be announced to all Local Chapter members in good standing as soon as nominations are open.
 A member must receive  nominations from at least 5% of the membership in order to run for office.

 ### Section 3.
 Elections Process.
 Elections shall be held in accordance with Robert's Rules of Order, Newly Revised.